sankalpreddy1998/PayPal-VAP-final/README.md

 <br>

 ### 1. Assigned Target
+* Design a product/inventory management system API and create Documentaion for it.
+The API must be documented using Swagger Tools.
+API must conform to OpenAPI specifications.

 ### 2. My Goals

 ### 3. REST 6 guiding constraints and How my API is RESTful
 ### 4. Implementaion Details
 ### 5. How i solved fixing attributes to product based on category of product